 Biography

-His third Album “Portraits of Bowen” was released in October 2024 (Prospero Classical) and was nominated for the Preis der deutschen Schallplatten Kritik 1/2025 and for the International Classical Music Awards 2025
+His third Album “Portraits of Bowen” was released in October 2024 (Prospero Classical) and was nominated for the German Record Critics’ Award of the year in 2025 and for the International Classical Music Awards 2025

 “Nuron Mukumi combines sensitive, perfect technique with a sure eye for the dramaturgy of the piano compositions: a talent that combines rigor and playfulness.” – Werner Theurich, Spiegel Online